Heritage Woods is a Blessing for Genoa Family

 "This was new to us," says Gayle, but the more we learned, the more we were convinced that Heritage Woods of Bolingbrook was, "where Mom was supposed to be."

-» The location is ideal, right down the street from where Gayle and Bill have lived since 1971.
+•The location was ideal, right down the street from where Gayle and Bill lived.

-» When they inquired to get more information after getting the direct mail piece and met with Leah Mayer, who is the Director of Marketing at Heritage Woods of Bolingbrook, Gayle pointed out that, "there was no pressure and she was so easy to talk to."
+• When they inquired to get more information after getting the direct mail piece and met with the Director of Marketing at Heritage Woods of Bolingbrook, Gayle pointed out that, "there was no pressure and she was so easy to talk to."

-» Everyone involved with Heritage Woods is so loving and caring.
-They treat us like family.
+• Everyone involved with Heritage Woods was so loving and caring.
+They treated us like family.

 Pearl, however, was not too sure, says Gayle.
 She had lived in her apartment in Naperville, IL for more than 20 years and wanted to stay there for as long as possible.
 She was comfortable where she was and apprehensive about what she would be getting into.
 She knew where everything was at in her apartment in Naperville, IL which was important to her because of the problems she has with her eyesight.

-It was not until after construction of Heritage Woods of Bolingbrook had been completed and Pearl had the opportunity to see what her apartment looked like that she fully agreed with the decision to move.
+It was not until Pearl had the opportunity to see what her apartment looked like that she fully agreed with the decision to move.

 Making Miracles Happen